Van Life for $10,000 (Van Included)

 • Interior lighting (LED strips)

-I bought most of this from Home Depot and Lowes, with some stuff from Temu (hinges, small hardware) where it was way cheaper. $800 sounds like a lot, but this is covering 200+ square feet of interior space plus building a bed platform, so it's actually not bad.
+I got the larger construction materials (plywood, flooring, lumber) from Home Depot and Lowes, and most of the smaller stuff — hinges, latches, screws, LED strips, USB outlets — from Amazon, eBay, and Temu, where it's significantly cheaper. $800 sounds like a lot, but this is covering 200+ square feet of interior space plus building a bed platform, so it's actually not bad.

 Wiring, Fuses, Connectors